mdeguzis/RetroRig/README.md

 * Modular design for expandability
 * Unity configuration set during config-setup to lengthen screen timeout + remove screen lock

-## Why XBMC and Ubuntu?

-I mainly made the decision to use Ubuntu+XBMC for a few reasons.
-First of all is XBMC itself, which can extend far beyond retro gaming, adding many benefits if you decided to utilize XBMC further down the line, ensuring your computer / partition is not sitting there unused for other tasks.
-Another reason was ROM Collection Browser, which in my opinion, is truly amazing at organizing your ROMs.
-The artwork scrappers, importers, sorting, filtering, launch options, and more make it truly fantastic.

-So then, why Ubuntu?
-Well, 14.04 LTS recently debuted when I decided to start this, which as many know, provides years of updates.
-Additionally, Ubuntu itself is rich with PPAs, software repositories, and forum documentation.
-Yes, I could have used many other distributions, but Ubuntu has a wide scope, and is a hot target for many folks.
-Arch Linux, or Debian Testing were other considerations.
-Of course, there are many pro's and con's to using Ubuntu, all of which are understandable.
-You can't appease everyone!

 ## Wiki

 First, I must direct you to read the wiki on this github page, as it contains extra iformation outside this wiki.